henryharan/entropy/README.md

                         maximum is 2000.
 Default is 100.
   -q, --quiet           Quiet mode.
   -v, --verbose         Show more informations.
-  -i IP:PORT, --ip IP:PORT
+  -a ADDRESS, --address ADDRESS
                         IP:port address of the camera.
-  -l INPUTFILE, --list INPUTFILE
+  -i INPUTFILE, --input INPUTFILE
                         List of camera IP:port addresses.
-  --shodan API          Your Shodan API Key.
+  --shodan SHODAN       Your Shodan API Key.
 You can get help from
                         https://www.shodan.io/
-  --zoomeye API         Your ZoomEye API Key.
+  --zoomeye ZOOMEYE     Your ZoomEye API Key.
 You can get help from
                         https://www.zoomeye.org/api
   -u, --update          Update Entropy Exploit.
 ```